If you’re looking for the best and most effective egg substitutes, then you have come to the right place!

 Eggs are one of the most common allergens for children and adults.
 Although some people outgrow this allergy, those who still have it may experience skin irritation, nasal congestion, indigestion, and other symptoms after consumption.

 A vegan diet is a plant-based diet.
-Animal products, such as eggs, cannot be used.
-Most nutrients in this diet are derived from fruits and vegetables.
+Animal products, such as eggs, are not part of the vegan diet.
+Most nutrients in this diet come from fruits and vegetables.

 Egg intolerance is different from an allergy.
 According to Healthline, egg intolerance means you can still eat eggs, but you may experience side effects.
 The effects may include bloating, diarrhea, and nausea.